gjgd/should-i-play-f6/README.md

 - `draws` is the number of games drawn when playing the move X
 - `losses` is the number of games lost when playing the move X

-### Opening / Middle game / End game

-The part of the game that happens before move 10 is the opening.
+The part of the game that happens before move 10 is the **opening**

-The part of the game that happens between move 10 and move 40 is the middle game.
+The part of the game that happens between move 10 and move 40 is the **middle game**

-The part of the game that happens after move 40 is the endgame.
+The part of the game that happens after move 40 is the **endgame**

-⚠️ Note that these three definitions are subjective and highly debatable, for example and engame would be more accurately defined by the point where the queens are traded off, however for the purpose of this project it was simpler to just consider the number of move in order to filter out openings and engames.
+⚠️ Note that these three definitions are subjective and highly debatable, for example an engame would be more accurately defined by the point in the game where the queens are traded off, however for the purpose of this project it was simpler to just consider the number of move in order to filter out openings and engames.

+## Sanitizing moves

+Some moves in the Lichess database came with
+- Annotations: for example `b4!` or `Kf1??`
+- Comments: for example  `e4 [The king pawn opening]`
+- Computer analysis: for example `e4 [+0.23]`

+All of these were removed to only keep the arithmetic notation.

+Additionnally I also chose to deduplicate positional notation (`Rfd1` -> `Rd1`) and captures (`Bxf7` -> `Bf7` or `exd5` -> `ed5`)

 ## Tech stack